mailgun/documentation/source/api-templates.rst

     "message": "template has been deleted"
   }

-View all templates in domain
+View all templates in a domain
 ++++++++++++++++++++++++++++

 .. code-block:: url